So, you’re looking for a Chromebook with a backlit keyboard.

 The image is super sharp and crisp and offers a full HD experience.
 Pair that with Intel HD Graphics 4000 and you have a very well-built entertainment, productivity, and gaming Chromebook.
 And it’s the only laptop I know of with 3 noise-reducing microphone and dual speakers for stereo output.

 Plus, it’s a Pixel.
 It’s an iconic Chromebook that only the most dedicated and hardcore Chrome OS fans could buy.
 And it’s Google’s first attempt at their own line of laptops.
-It has a special frame, tons of power, and secret easter egg, a glass touchpad, and a backlit keyboard.
+It has a special frame, tons of power, a secret easter egg, a glass touchpad, and a backlit keyboard.

 You can easily get all this for a super cheap price now just because it’s dated.
 That makes it worth it in my opinion.
 And that’s why I listed it as one of the best Chromebooks with a light-up keyboard.